-- UNFCCC roster of experts: These experts serve in their own capacity as independent reviewers.
-The UNFCCC secretariat manages a group of nearly 150 experts who are drawn on to contribute to a number of processes.
-These processes include reviews of annual submissions of GHG inventories and supplementary information under the Kyoto Protocol submitted by Annex I Parties, reviews of NCs and biennial reports (BRs) submitted by Annex I Parties, and technical analysis of BURs submitted by non-Annex I Parties.
-In addition, experts contribute to the technical assessment sessions of proposed forest reference emission levels and forest reference levels for the implementation of the UNFCCC Cancun Agreement15 to reduce emissions from deforestation and forest degradation (REDD+), submitted on a voluntary basis by developing country Parties. - Forest Carbon Partnership Facility's roster of experts: This roster is maintained by the Facility Management Team (FMT).
-These experts can be selected to serve on the Technical Advisory Panel (TAP) as needed, offering a wide range of technical and policy expertise and knowledge of specific country conditions.
-The FMT invites the TAP to review Readiness Preparation Proposals (R-PPs) submitted by REDD eligible countries, for completeness and quality in meeting the criteria for R-PP set forth by the FCPF Information Memorandum.
+UNFCCC Roster of Experts.
+These experts serve in their own capacity as independent reviewers.
+The UNFCCC secretariat manages a group of nearly 150 experts who contribute to a number of processes.
+These processes include reviews of annual submissions of GHG inventories and supplementary information under the Kyoto Protocol submitted by Annex I Parties, reviews of national communications and biennial reports submitted by Annex I Parties, and technical analysis of BURs submitted by non-Annex I Parties.
+In addition, experts contribute to the technical assessment sessions of proposed forest reference emissions levels for the implementation of the UNFCCC Cancun Agreement20 to reduce emissions from deforestation and forest degradation (REDD+), submitted on a voluntary basis by developing country Parties.

+Forest Carbon Partnership Facility (FCPF) roster of experts.
+This roster is maintained by the Facility Management Team (FMT).
+The experts can be selected to serve on the Technical Advisory Panel (TAP) as needed, offering a wide range of technical and policy expertise and knowledge of specific country conditions.
+The FMT invites the TAP to review Readiness Preparation Proposals (R-PPs) submitted by REDD-eligible countries, for completeness and quality in meeting the criteria for R-PP set out in the FCPF Information Memorandum.
 The TAP review of a country's R-PP is led by an expert who serves as the lead reviewer.
-To achieve consistency, each individual expert selected to review an R-PP completes his or her review according to a standard template, and the lead reviewer is then responsible for synthesising the various individual reviews into one summary panel-wide review.
-The summary review is made public in order to encourage transparency of the FCPF process.
+To achieve consistency, each expert selected to review an R-PP completes their review according to a standard template, and the lead reviewer is then responsible for synthesizing the various individual reviews into a summary panel-wide review.
+The summary review is made public, to encourage transparency of the FCPF process.